 Many Dads can relate to coaching.
 You probably had a coach at some point in your life.
-Good coaches like to win and, as a Dad, you want your child to be a 'winner' in life as well.
+Good coaches like to win, and as a Dad, you want your child to be a 'winner' in life as well.
 There are three key things that winning coaches do that we should remember as we discuss how Dads like you can take on the responsibility of being a 'coach' to your child.

-Teaching

-Coaching is more about teaching than modeling.
+1. Teaching 2.
+Preparation 3.
+Improvement Coaching is more about teaching than modeling.
+Coaching is about preparation.
+Coaching is about improvement.
 Coaches are not on the field playing the game.
 Coaching is letting the players 'play' the game and coaching them from the sidelines.

-Preparation Coaching is about preparation.
 It is primarily done before the actual game on the practice field.
 Coaches make their players better through repeated practice sessions.

-Improvement Coaching is about

-improvement.

 Coaches analyze the players' actions and then give them ways to improve problem areas.

-Good coaches help their players improve their performance, so that they have a better chance at winning.
+Good coaches help their players improve their performance so that they have a better chance at winning.
 As a Dad, you want to 'coach' or teach your child so that they develop the skills necessary to come out a winner in the game of life.
 Children will engage in both healthy and unhealthy behaviors.
 Championship Dads coach for healthy behavior; they recognize the negative impact that unhealthy behaviors can have on their child.
 This lesson will help Dads teach healthy behavior, identify the causes of unhealthy behavior, and provide constructive ways to handle the problem of unhealthy behavior.